 - The service line “Community Building” came about when the company was involved with the project planning for many agencies.
 This later developed into a great deal of what the company was doing and has since become greatly involved in the school districts and other areas of the community.

 - If you get an opportunity in your career where you can help to expand the firm with your expertise, you should take it.
-It will not be easy in the beginning; there will be risks you need to take, and you will need strong perseverance to get it working properly.
+And although It will not be easy in the beginning; there will be risks you need to take, and you will need strong perseverance to get it working properly.

 - It is a good idea for a civil engineering firm to always be trying to think ahead of the curve and be ahead of the game.
 This can be done by researching and asking other companies and service providers what their ideas and plans are for the future.
 This will give them good ideas where they can broaden the firm in the future, and what new services they can work toward providing for their clients.